-- If you are a new or competing supplement applicant: Provide the number of current patients and visits within each service type category to establish a baseline.
-An individual who receives multiple types of services should be counted once for each service type (e.g., an individual who receives both medical and dental services should be counted once for medical and once for dental). - If you are a competing continuation applicant: Current patients and visits for each service type category will pre-populate from the 2016 UDS data. - 2.
+- Provide the number of current patients and visits within each service type category to establish a baseline.
+An individual who receives multiple types of services should be counted once for each service type (e.g., an individual who receives both medical and dental services should be counted once for medical and once for dental). - 2.
 Project the number of patients and visits anticipated within each service type category in 2019 (January 1 through December 31, 2019). - If you are a competing supplement applicant, you should include only the new patients you propose to serve via the proposed project. - 3.
 To maintain consistency with the patients and visits reported in UDS, do not report patients and visits for vision or pharmacy services or other services outside the proposed scope of project.